teragrid/dgrid/CONTRIBUTING.md

 ## Vagrant

-If you are a [Vagrant](https://www.vagrantup.com/) user, you can get started hacking Tendermint with the commands below.
+If you are a [Vagrant](https://www.vagrantup.com/) user, you can get started hacking Teragrid with the commands below.

 NOTE: In case you installed Vagrant in 2017, you might need to run `vagrant box update` to upgrade to the latest `ubuntu/xenial64`.